Carter’s (NYSE:CRI) Issues FY 2023 Earnings Guidance

-Carter’s (NYSE:CRI – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $6.15-$6.15 for the period, compared to the consensus estimate of $5.90.
+Carter’s (NYSE:CRI – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided EPS guidance of $6.15-$6.15 for the period, compared to the consensus EPS estimate of $5.90.
 The company issued revenue guidance of $3.00 billion-$3.00 billion, compared to the consensus revenue estimate of $3.01 billion.
 Carter’s also updated its FY23 guidance to $6.15 EPS.

-CRI has been the topic of several recent analyst reports.
-UBS Group reduced their price objective on shares of Carter’s from $74.00 to $65.00 and set a neutral rating on the stock in a research note on Wednesday, March 29th.
-StockNews.com started coverage on shares of Carter’s in a research report on Thursday, March 16th.
+Several brokerages have commented on CRI.
+Wedbush downgraded shares of Carter’s from an outperform rating to a neutral rating and set a $78.00 target price on the stock. in a report on Thursday, January 26th.
+UBS Group dropped their target price on shares of Carter’s from $74.00 to $65.00 and set a neutral rating on the stock in a report on Wednesday, March 29th.
+Finally, StockNews.com began coverage on shares of Carter’s in a report on Thursday, March 16th.
 They set a hold rating on the stock.
-Finally, Wedbush cut shares of Carter’s from an outperform rating to a neutral rating and set a $78.00 price objective for the company. in a research report on Thursday, January 26th.
-One research analyst has rated the stock with a sell rating and three have assigned a hold rating to the company’s stock.
-Based on data from MarketBeat.com, Carter’s presently has a consensus rating of Hold and an average price target of $79.00.
+One analyst has rated the stock with a sell rating and three have issued a hold rating to the company’s stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of $79.00.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 17th.
-Investors of record on Tuesday, March 7th were given a $0.75 dividend.
-This represents a $3.00 dividend on an annualized basis and a dividend yield of 4.33%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, March 17th.
+Shareholders of record on Tuesday, March 7th were given a dividend of $0.75 per share.
 The ex-dividend date of this dividend was Monday, March 6th.
-Carter’s’s dividend payout ratio is currently 47.10%.
+This represents a $3.00 dividend on an annualized basis and a yield of 4.32%.
+Carter’s’s dividend payout ratio (DPR) is 47.10%.

-A number of hedge funds have recently bought and sold shares of CRI.
-Coppell Advisory Solutions Corp. bought a new stake in shares of Carter’s during the 4th quarter worth approximately $35,000.
-Parkside Financial Bank & Trust grew its position in shares of Carter’s by 159.4% in the 1st quarter.
-Parkside Financial Bank & Trust now owns 415 shares of the textile maker’s stock valued at $38,000 after acquiring an additional 255 shares during the period.
-Industrial Alliance Investment Management Inc. increased its position in Carter’s by 365.4% during the fourth quarter.
-Industrial Alliance Investment Management Inc. now owns 712 shares of the textile maker’s stock worth $53,000 after buying an additional 559 shares during the last quarter.
-Covestor Ltd raised its stake in Carter’s by 129.7% in the first quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in CRI.
+Coppell Advisory Solutions Corp. bought a new stake in shares of Carter’s in the fourth quarter valued at about $35,000.
+Parkside Financial Bank & Trust increased its stake in shares of Carter’s by 159.4% in the first quarter.
+Parkside Financial Bank & Trust now owns 415 shares of the textile maker’s stock valued at $38,000 after buying an additional 255 shares during the period.
+Industrial Alliance Investment Management Inc. increased its stake in shares of Carter’s by 365.4% in the fourth quarter.
+Industrial Alliance Investment Management Inc. now owns 712 shares of the textile maker’s stock valued at $53,000 after buying an additional 559 shares during the period.
+Covestor Ltd increased its stake in shares of Carter’s by 129.7% in the first quarter.
 Covestor Ltd now owns 627 shares of the textile maker’s stock valued at $58,000 after buying an additional 354 shares during the period.
-Finally, Captrust Financial Advisors lifted its position in shares of Carter’s by 94.8% in the second quarter.
-Captrust Financial Advisors now owns 1,042 shares of the textile maker’s stock valued at $73,000 after buying an additional 507 shares during the last quarter.
-99.13% of the stock is currently owned by institutional investors.
+Finally, Captrust Financial Advisors boosted its holdings in Carter’s by 94.8% in the second quarter.
+Captrust Financial Advisors now owns 1,042 shares of the textile maker’s stock valued at $73,000 after acquiring an additional 507 shares during the last quarter.
+99.13% of the stock is owned by institutional investors.

 Carter’s, Inc engages in the marketing of apparel for babies and young children.
 It operates through the following segments: U.S. Retail, U.S. Wholesale, and International.
 The U.S. retail segment consists of sales of products in retail and online stores.
 The U.S. Wholesale segment includes sales in the United States of products to wholesale partners.